Tax in retirement - what you need to know

 While some people jump straight into retirement, others choose to transition into it.
 There are a number of variations to the number of work hours, amounts salary sacrificed and income drawn from the transition to retirement income stream (TRIS), limited by your concessional contribution caps and the following rules relating to TRIS accounts.

-Under the rules, you may be able to convert some or all of your accumulated super benefits into a TRIS once you reach your preservation age.
+Under the rules, you may be able to convert some or all of your accumulated super benefits into a TRIS once you reach age 60.

 Although a TRIS provides flexibility to alter your working patterns as you approach retirement, income is generally limited to between 4-10% and the tax in retirement will depend on your age.
-From the age of 60, the income will generally be tax-free.
+As you need to be age 60 to start a TRIS, the income you draw will generally be tax-free.

 Unlike a full retirement income stream, the earnings within the TRIS will be taxed at 15% regardless of the date the TRIS commenced.